pulumi/examples/aws-js-sqs-slack/README.md

     $ pulumi config set slackToken xoxb-123456789012-Xw937qtWSXJss1lFaKeqFAKE --secret
     ```

-4. Deploy your program to AWS using the `pulumi update` command:
+4. Deploy your program to AWS using the `pulumi up` command:

    ```
-   $ pulumi update
+   $ pulumi up
    ```

    This command  will show you the changes before it makes them.
 As soon as you select `yes`, it will begin